vaginessa/Green-force/README.md

 (-> plugins -> WebBrowserPassView plugin -> WebBrowserPassView.exe this is easy path to hack passwords!)

-For more comfort you can download WebBrowserPassView and work wihout any codes and library
+For more comfort you can download WebBrowserPassView and work without any codes and library:

 > https://github.com/entynetproject/WebBrowserPassView-plugin